near/near-wallet/packages/ui-component-library/README.md

 │  ├─ index.ts

 ```
+> Make sure to write stories and tests for every new component added

 ## 💭 Architecture
 - The primary goal of this package is maximum compatability / reuse with other projects.
-Any imports and dependencies should be kept to an absolute minimum.
+Any third-party dependencies should be kept to an absolute minimum.

 ## 🥂 References
 - [Microbundle](https://github.com/developit/microbundle)